ecadlabs/taquito/packages/taquito-tzip12/README.md

 const contract = await Tezos.contract.at("contractAddress", tzip12)

 // get the token metadata
-await contract.tzip12().getTokenMetadata(BigInt(1));
+await contract.tzip12().getTokenMetadata(BigNumber(1));
 ```

-The `getTokenMetadata` method takes a BigInt as a parameter that represents the token_id and returns an object matching this interface:
+The `getTokenMetadata` method takes a BigNumber as a parameter that represents the token_id and returns an object matching this interface:
 ```
 interface TokenMetadata {
-    token_id: BigInt,
+    token_id: BigNumber,
     decimals: number
     name?: string,
     symbol?: string,